 About Journaling My Life.

-Hello, I am Mary Rettig.
-I am interested in journaling, stress management, breathwork, and arts & crafts for well-being.
+I am also interested in journaling, stress management, breathwork, and arts & crafts for well-being.

 I love cats and have adopted two stray cats named Oreo and Blackie.
 They are mainly indoor cats, but he goes outdoors several times daily.